FLUX-SE/all_docs/en_US/spat_revolution_doc/Spatialisation_Technology_Binaural.md

 ### Normal binaural mode

 This mode uses the selected HRTFs profile in order to recreate the sound field.
-This is the only pan law available for binaural with the **Essential** license of _SPAT Revolution_.

 ### Advanced algorithms

-!> These advanced binaural “modes” are only available with the **Ultimate** license of _SPAT Revolution_.

 #### Near-field binaural